jvandenaardweg/coinaly-api/README.md

 # Getting started

+## Development
+1. Pull this repo
+2. Make sure you have set up Docker correctly
+3. Run: `npm run docker:dev`.
+When that's done, Docker runs in the background.
+4. Project is available at: http://localhost:5000

 ## Using Docker
 The `Dockerfile` is used for production.
 The `docker-compose.yml` is used for local development.
 It leverages `Dockerfile`, but uses different environment variables and a different run command to start.